pineoc/cocos-docs/editors_and_tools/cocosCLTool.md

 ```sh
 cocos compile -p android --ap android-22
 ```
-You can always check `project.properties` to see what api-version is being targetted.
+You can always check `project.properties` to see what api-version is being targeted.
 For more info, please read out [Release Notes](https://github.com/cocos2d/cocos2d-x/blob/v3/docs/RELEASE_NOTES.md#cocos-command-modification).

 ## Running a project